NESCent/1000-datasets/data/cleaner_old_all_datasets/ReadMe_old_all_datasets_v2.txt

 ReadMe_old_all_datasets_v2.txt describes process to clean old_all_datasets.tsv to produce old_all_datasets_v2.tsv.

-Main accomplishment: data aligns appropriately under header rows.
+Main accomplishments: data aligns appropriately under header rows; performed searches to associate publications with datasets (the publication related to deposit of data in a repository); as possible, updated entries to include at least one identifier (e.g., PMID, DOI)
 Data common across datasets in left side of table.
 Data unique to (a) dataset(s) in right side of table.
 For these, corresponding datasets named in header, with notes as necessary.
 Data collection dates added based on WOS citation file collection dates.